Skip to content

 pch = stab_clust$true_cluster + 20,

-lwd = 1, cex = 1.75, main = "Simulated 3 Cluster Data")
+lwd = 1, cex = 1.75,

 plot(progeny_data,

-col = cols[stab_clust$ProbK],
+col = cols[stab_clust$prob_k],

 bg = cols[stab_clust$true_cluster],